-Total German Economy VCL 22
+Total German Economy VCL 23

 Legal form code % %

-Self-employed 10.5 2.5
+Self-employed 10.5 6.6

-Small business 45.2 5.6
+Small business 45.2 12.5

-Partnership 4.1 9.5
+Partnership 4.1 2.7

-Consortium 0.1 1.8
+Consortium 0.1 0.0

-Private firm 3.7 2.0
+Private firm 3.7 2.7

 OHG (general partnership) 0.6 0.6

-KG (limited partnership) 0.7 0.9
+KG (limited partnership) 0.7 1.2

 GmbH & Co.
-KG 5.2 13.0
+KG 5.2 12.4

-GmbH (limited company) 27.3 56.8
+GmbH (limited company) 27.3 54.7

-AG (stock company) 0.4 5.1
+AG (stock company) 0.4 4.8

-e.G. (cooperative society) 0.2 0.7
+e.G. (cooperative society) 0.2 0.5

-e.V.(non-profit association) 2.0 1.5
+e.V.(non-profit association) 2.0 1.4

 Total 100.0 100.0

-An integral part of the CRA Portfolio and Benchmark Analysis covers the representation of the distribution of risk-classes of the VCL 22 portfolio, based either on frequency or weighted by contract volume.
-Risk classes range from score 100 (very low credit risk) to scores 500-600 (high risk of default/defaulted) and were constructed by splitting the range into different bands.
+An integral part of the CRA Portfolio and Benchmark Analysis covers the representation of the distribution of risk-classes of the VCL 23 portfolio, based either on frequency or weighted by con-

 For comparative and benchmarking purposes, Creditreform Rating created a benchmark sample as a stratified random selection from the total German company data-base.
-In constructing the benchmark, the distributional characteristics of VCL 22 with respect to sector diversification and turnover/sales composition were taken into account.
-Risk-class distributions were elicited for the VCL 22 sample as well as for the benchmark.
+In constructing the benchmark, the distributional characteristics of VCL 23 with respect to sector diversification and turnover/sales composition were taken into account.
+Risk-class distributions were elicited for the VCL 23 sample as well as for the benchmark.

-Figure 13 shows the distribution of risk classes of the VCL 22 portfolio according to CRA-internal risk metrics, based on the data sample provided by VWFS in comparison to the stratified benchmark sample and the total German economy:
+Figure 13 shows the distribution of risk classes of the VCL 23 portfolio according to CRA-internal risk metrics, based on the data sample provided by VWFS in comparison to the stratified benchmark sample and the total German economy: